learn-co-curriculum/dsc-website-ab-testing-lab/README.md

 > Hints:
     * Start investigating the id column:
         * How many viewers also clicked?
-        * Are there any anomolies with the data; did anyone click who didn't view?
+        * Are there any anomalies with the data; did anyone click who didn't view?
         * Is there any overlap between the control and experiment groups?
             * If so, how do you plan to account for this in your experimental design?